Me & You, Us, Forever

-Me & You, Us, Forever is a 2008 Christian film written, directed and produced by Dave Christiano, and upon whose personal experience of divorce it is based.
+Me & You, Us, Forever is a 2008 Christian film written, directed, produced and co-edited by Dave Christiano, and upon whose personal experience of divorce it is based.
 The film was distributed by Five & Two Pictures, and starred Michael Blain-Rozgay, Stacey J. Aswad, Hugh McLean, Jenna Bailey, Sandi Fix, Kathryn Worsham and character actor Terry Loughlin.

 Plot

 A 47-year-old Christian man (Michael Blain-Rozgay) is on the other side of an unwanted divorce.
 Searching for answers to ease the pain and make sense of his life, he meets a woman (Stacey J. Aswad) at a divorce recovery group.
 The two forge a friendship and find they have a common bond: both have been thinking about their lost first loves.
 As he reminisces about his old high school girlfriend (Kathryn Worsham), he regrets he ever broke up with her.
 Now, 30 years later, he wants to see her again.